VST & Company: 1978: Creation and breakthrough

-Upon the release of their debut album VST in 1978, the record quickly achieved gold certification.
-The album helped spark the rise of Philippine disco culture, leading to a period known as "VST Mania", during which the group rapidly gained nationwide popularity.
+The single was initially released with "Ikaw ang Aking Mahal" as the A-side, but radio stations favored the B-side, "Awitin Mo at Isasayaw Ko", which became a major hit and propelled VST & Company to prominence in the late 1970s OPM and Manila Sound scene.
+Their debut album, VST (1978), quickly earned gold certification and helped popularize disco music in the Philippines, fueling a period known as "VST Mania" as the group rapidly gained nationwide popularity.
 Their first major concert at Cebu Coliseum in Cebu City, was themed "Galactica"; meant to celebrate the box office popularity of the sci-fi epic, Star Wars: A New Hope.
 The band's primary members wore Darth Vader masks and matching black capes.
 The aftermath of the highly successful concert reflected band's immediate impact on Philippine pop culture.